kuldeepldec/machine-learning-project/README.md

 To remove corelation with itself we use below function to put all the diagnol value to 0 diag(M)<-0

-to visaulize the correlation between different variable we use below function.
+To visualize the correlation between different variable we use below function.
 I have added my corrplot with readme.md as file name co.jpeg.
 Blue line show the variables with highest correlation and red show least correlation

 corrplot(M,type="lower")

-We pre-process our data using a principal component analysis in caret package, leaving out last column classe.
+##### We pre-process our data using a principal component analysis in caret package, leaving out last column classe.
 After pre-processing we use 'predict' function to apply pca on test and training data.

 preProc<- preProcess(training[, -60], method = "pca", thresh = 0.99)
 trainPC<-predict(preProc,training[,-60])